DaoCloud/DaoCloud-docs/docs/en/docs/native/commerce.md

 - [DaoCloud Enterprise 5.0 released](https://mp.weixin.qq.com/s/7UkIwCp78trO126XQxEL6A)

-     DaoCloud Enterprise 5.0 is an independent, open, high-performance, scalable next-generation cloud-native operating system.
-Focusing on the cloud-native base extension capability scenario, break through cloud-side barriers, cross multicloud environments, solve the compatibility problem of Xinchuang infrastructure, improve app delivery efficiency, enable agile innovation of applications, enable business systems with rich data services, and integrate microservice governance and Global observability can meet the challenges of operation and maintenance management of huge business systems.
+     DaoCloud Enterprise 5.0 is an independent, open, high-performance, scalable next-generation cloud native operating system.
+Focusing on the cloud native base extension capability scenario, break through cloud-side barriers, cross multicloud environments, solve the compatibility problem of Xinchuang infrastructure, improve app delivery efficiency, enable agile innovation of applications, enable business systems with rich data services, and integrate microservice governance and Global observability can meet the challenges of operation and maintenance management of huge business systems.

 - [Databend Releases Cloud-Native Data registry Databend Cloud](https://mp.weixin.qq.com/s/LzjRQ8_XA-896AZQj2n3hA)

-    Databend Cloud is an elastic cloud data registry based on the open source cloud-native data registry project [Databend](https://github.com/datafuselabs/databend), which consists of 3 layers: storage layer, compute layer and meta information service.
+    Databend Cloud is an elastic cloud data registry based on the open source cloud native data registry project [Databend](https://github.com/datafuselabs/databend), which consists of 3 layers: storage layer, compute layer and meta information service.
 The bottom tier is based on object storage, the upper tier compute nodes use different specifications, and the top tier is a metadata and management cluster to achieve multi-tenant isolation and ensure users' data security.

 - [Datadog Launches Cloud Security Management to Provide Cloud Security Management](https://www.datadoghq.com/about/latest-news/press-releases/datadog-launches-cloud-security-management-to-provide-cloud-native-application-protection/)

-     Cloud Security Management brings cloud security posture management, cloud workload security, alerting, event management, and reporting together in one platform, enabling development and security teams to identify misconfigurations, detect threats, and secure cloud-native applications.
+     Cloud Security Management brings cloud security posture management, cloud workload security, alerting, event management, and reporting together in one platform, enabling development and security teams to identify misconfigurations, detect threats, and secure cloud native applications.

 - [Docker releases technical preview of WebAssembly tools](https://www.docker.com/blog/docker-wasm-technical-preview/)

-     Docker now allows users to build cloud-native applications using containers and Wasm artifacts, viewing Wasm as a complementary technology to Linux containers.
+     Docker now allows users to build cloud native applications using containers and Wasm artifacts, viewing Wasm as a complementary technology to Linux containers.
      In addition, Docker Engine continues to use the containerd container runtime that is unified with the overall ecosystem, but replaces runC, which is responsible for running the container process, with the WasmEdge runtime.

 - [Docker Desktop v4.12.0 released](https://www.docker.com/blog/integrated-terminal-for-running-containers-extended-integration-with-containerd-and-more-in-docker-desktop-4-12/)